 Consolidator business class fares won’t necessarily be in the green zone for airfare sales.
 But they are a possible way to reduce the standard fare.

-We can’t specifically recommend any consolidators here but you can find various outfits advertised in newspaper travel supplements and Business Traveller magazine.
+We can’t specifically recommend any consolidators here but you can find various outfits online and advertised in the travel press.

 Business and first class fares can vary significantly depending on which country the itinerary originates.
 You can use this to your advantage and get some excellent airfare deals by starting your trip from one of the cheaper airfare countries.